wellcontent/wellcontent.github.io/_posts/2023-06-10-twitch-recent-monetization-tos-changes.md

 The third update applies to minimum content requirements, which flew a bit under the radar.

-Section 2.1 of the [Monetized Streamer Agreement](https://www.twitch.tv/p/en/legal/monetized-streamer-agreement) applies to both Affiliates and Partners, and used to state that they must "provide a consistent amount of live content, program quality live content, regularly interact with and engage viewers of your Twitch Channel, and respond to live viewers of your Twitch Channel via Twitch chat."
+Section 2.1 of the [Monetized Streamer Agreement](https://www.twitch.tv/p/en/legal/monetized-streamer-agreement){:target="\_blank" rel="noopener noreferrer"} applies to both Affiliates and Partners, and used to state that they must "provide a consistent amount of live content, program quality live content, regularly interact with and engage viewers of your Twitch Channel, and respond to live viewers of your Twitch Channel via Twitch chat."

 But what can be considered a consistent amount of content?